hpc/mpifileutils/doc/rst/build.rst

    cd ../build
    cmake ../mpifileutils

-The other way to use spack is to create a "view" to the installed dependencies.
+The other way to use Spack is to create a "view" to the installed dependencies.
 Details on this are coming soon.